Baby on the way

 Sometimes the ewe's cervix fails to dilate (open up) or dilate sufficiently

-for the lamb(s) to be delivered.
+for the lamb(s) to be born or delivered.
 This is a particularly difficult

 delivery to assist with and it is possible to lose both the ewe